shahob-atm/shahob-atm/README.md

 # 👋 Hi, I'm Shakhab

-I'm a **Java backend developer** focused on building clean, scalable, and secure microservice-based systems.
+I'm a **Java backend developer** focused on building clean, scalable, and secure systems.
 I also use **Python** for scripting and object-oriented design.

 ---